marmarelis/rolling-quantiles/README.md

 The meat of this package is a handful of C files with no external dependencies, besides NumPy 1.16+ and Python 3.7+ for the bindings located in `src/python.c`.
 As such, you may build from source by running the following from the project's root directory:
 1. `cd python`
 2. Check `pyproject.toml` to make sure the listed NumPy version matches your desired target.
+The compiled package will be forward- but not backward-compatible.
 3. `python -m build` (make sure this invokes Python 3)
 4. `pip install dist/<name_of_generated_wheel_file>.whl`